Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Results

 \subsection{Long-Term Spectral Variability}

-To probe the long-term spectral variability of NGC 4490 ULX-8, we construct intrinsic luminosity versus time plots (Figure~\ref{I.Lumin_vs_time}), derived from both the \texttt{DISKBB} and \texttt{PL} models.
-The luminosity values are taken from Table~\ref{ParameterTable} and Table~\ref{Swift-Parameter-table}, with each data point representing the luminosity measured at a specific epoch.
-We want to note that for the upper panel of Figure~\ref{I.Lumin_vs_time} for the \texttt{DISKBB} luminosities, all observations in which $N_{\mathrm{H}}$ was unconstrained were fixed to $1.81 \times 10^{20}~\mathrm{cm}^{-2}$, following the approach described in Section~\ref{SA}, hence this plot ensures that the inter-observation luminosity comparison is not biased by poorly determined parameters.
-The same is also true for the bottom panel of Figure~\ref{I.Lumin_vs_time}, where $N_{\mathrm{H}}$ value for the unconstrained parameters is instead the average best-fit value of $0.44 \times 10^{22}~\mathrm{cm}^{-2}$ following the same approach in Section~\ref{SA}, but with the exception of two observations (S15 and S17, check Table~\ref{Swift-Parameter-table}).
-Hence this point should be taken as a possible caveat for the bottom panel of Figure~\ref{I.Lumin_vs_time}.
-The best-fitting horizontal line, calculated using \texttt{scipy.optimize.curve\_fit}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html}}, is displayed as a dashed line in the figure.
+We examine the long-term spectral variability of NGC 4490 ULX-8 across the full observational baseline (Figure~\ref{I.Lumin_vs_time}) using unabsorbed luminosities derived from both spectral \texttt{DISKBB} and \texttt{PL} fits.
+We fit a constant luminosity model to the data using \texttt{scipy.optimize.curve\_fit}\footnote{\url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html}}, shown as a dashed horizontal line in the figure.
 The root mean square (RMS) error, representing the deviation of the data points from the best-fit line, is indicated by the shaded region.
-To assess the overall goodness of fit, we also compute the reduced chi-squared ($\chi^2$) statistic.
-With \texttt{DISKBB}, the mean intrinsic luminosity is $L_X \approx 2.74 \times 10^{39}\ \mathrm{erg\ s^{-1}}$ with an RMS scatter of $\sim 0.84\times10^{39}$ erg s$^{-1}$, yielding a poor constant fit ($\chi^2_\nu=10.46$).
-Under an absorbed power-law, the mean is $L_X \approx 4.46 \times 10^{39}\ \mathrm{erg\ s^{-1}}$ with an RMS of $\sim 3.55 \times 10^{39}\ \mathrm{erg\ s^{-1}}$, still inconsistent with strict constancy ($\chi^2_\nu=1.68$) but markedly better than DISKBB.
-These results point to significant long-term variability in ULX-8, with the amplitude of variability depending on the spectral model.
-The power-law model, with its extended high-energy tail and different $N_{\rm H}$ and $\Gamma$ evolution, produces higher mean luminosities and larger scatter than \texttt{DISKBB}.
+To assess the overall goodness of fit, we compute the reduced chi-squared ($\chi^2$) statistic.
+With \texttt{DISKBB}, the mean unabsorbed luminosity is $L_X = 2.73 \times 10^{39}\ \mathrm{erg\ s^{-1}}$ with an RMS scatter of $0.84\times10^{39}$ erg s$^{-1}$, yielding a poor fit under the assumption of constant luminosity ($\chi^2_\nu=10.36$).
+For the absorbed power-law model, the mean is $L_X = 4.46 \times 10^{39}\ \mathrm{erg\ s^{-1}}$ with an RMS of $ 3.55 \times 10^{39}\ \mathrm{erg\ s^{-1}}$, still inconsistent with strict constancy ($\chi^2_\nu=1.68$) but markedly better than DISKBB.